adang1345/delvewheel/README.md

 ## Limitations

 - `delvewheel` reads DLL file headers to determine which libraries a wheel depends on.
 DLLs that are loaded at runtime using `ctypes`/`cffi` (from Python) or `LoadLibrary` (from C/C++) will be missed.
+Support for runtime-loaded DLLs is limited; however, the following options are available.
-You can, however, specify additional DLLs to vendor into the wheel using the `--add-dll` option.
-If you elect to do this, it is your responsibility to ensure that the additional DLL is found at load time.
+  - Specify additional DLLs to vendor into the wheel using the `--add-dll` option.
+  - Include the runtime-loaded DLL into the wheel yourself, and use the `--analyze-existing` option.

+  If you use any of these options, it is your responsibility to ensure that the runtime-loaded DLLs are found at load time.
 - Wheels created using `delvewheel` are not guaranteed to work on systems older than Windows 7 SP1.
 We avoid vendoring system libraries that are provided by Windows 7 SP1 or later.
 If you intend to create a wheel for an older Windows system that requires an extra DLL, use the `--add-dll` flag to vendor additional DLLs into the wheel.
 - Due to a limitation in how name-mangling is performed, `delvewheel` is unable to name-mangle DLLs whose dependents contain insufficient internal padding to fit the mangled names and contain an overlay at the end of the binary.
 An exception will be raised if such a DLL is encountered.
 Commonly, the overlay consists of symbols that can be safely removed using the GNU `strip` utility, although there exist situations where the data must be present for the DLL to function properly.
 To remove the overlay, execute `strip -s EXAMPLE.dll` or use the `--strip` flag.
 To keep the overlay and skip name mangling, use the `--no-mangle` or `--no-mangle-all` flag.
 - Any DLL containing an Authenticode signature will have its signature cleared if its dependencies are name-mangled.